Skip to content

 3. National Palace Museum (Shilin, Red line): Houses a vast collection of ancient Chinese art and artifacts.

-4. Shilin Night Market (Jiantan, Red line): Famous for its street food and vibrant atmosphere at night.
+4. Shilin Night Market (Jiantan, Red line): Famous for its street food and nightlife.

 5. Templo Longshan (Longshan Temple, Blue line): A historic Buddhist and Taoist temple, popular with tourists and locals.